Malta - Taxation of Companies

 To claim the unilateral relief, the recipient of the income must prove the following to the satisfaction of the Commissioner:

-that the income arose from overseas;
+- That the income arose from overseas;

-In terms of the Income Tax Act, unilateral relief is only available in cases where there is no double taxation relief.
+Unilateral relief is only available in cases where there is no double taxation relief.